📞 24/7 Emergency Call Line: (385) 250-2863

 Structural Drying: A configuration of low-grain refrigerant (LGR) dehumidifiers and high-velocity air movers is deployed.
 We use psychrometric calculations to create the ideal drying environment, constantly monitoring temperature, humidity, and grain depression until materials reach their dry standard.

 Final Documentation: We provide a complete report with moisture logs, photographic evidence, and a detailed list of actions taken, giving you everything needed for the insurance claim and your own records.
+For a detailed overview of our full restoration process, visit our process page.

 Specialized Capabilities for Property Managers & HOAs

 Documenting for the Insurance Claim: Moisture Mapping & Thermal Imaging In a multi-unit loss, thorough documentation is non-negotiable.
 Our technicians create a detailed record that proves the extent of the damage.
 Thermal imaging shows the temperature difference where water has migrated inside wall cavities, while moisture readings provide quantitative data on saturation levels in drywall, wood framing, and concrete.
 This file becomes the backbone of your insurance claim, preventing disputes over the scope of the loss.
+Property managers and HOA boards vetting contractors should know we are licensed and fully insured for all commercial multi-family work.

-Coordinated Response in Occupied Buildings We understand that displacing residents is a last resort.
+Coordinated Response in Occupied Buildings: We understand that displacing residents is a last resort.
 Our teams work to minimize disruption by scheduling noisy work during daytime hours, setting up temporary plastic engineering controls (containment barriers), and using HEPA-filtered air scrubbers to maintain air quality in adjacent, occupied units.
 Communication is constant, ensuring the on-site manager is always aware of our progress.

 Common Water Loss Scenarios in Layton Multi-Family Properties